diogoviveiros/diogoviveiros.github.io/_portfolio/4advanced_paste.md

 collection: portfolio
 ---

-Advanced Paste is a productivity tool designed to reduce context-switching in repetitive communication tasks, especially emails.
-Developed with the Microsoft PowerToys team.
+Advanced Paste is a productivity tool designed to reduce context-switching in repetitive communication tasks, like emails.
+Developed in collaboration with the Microsoft PowerToys team, who are committed to bringing power users a set of open source tool packages for productivity improvements.

 **The Problem**
 - 28% of office time is spent on email.